hamada-g/blue-lab/docs/architecture.md

 - Role: Monitored endpoint
 - Purpose: Generate Linux authentication, system, and security-relevant logs

-## Additional Non-Phase-1 VM
+## Supplemental VM
 A separate Kali Linux virtual machine was also created in VirtualBox for supplemental learning and testing.

+### Notes
-It is not part of the primary Hyper-V Blue Lab Phase 1 architecture.
+- This Kali VM is not part of the primary Hyper-V Blue Lab Phase 1 architecture.
+- It may later support supplemental offensive-security testing or future red-lab planning.

 ## Phase 1 Data Flow
 1. The Windows and Linux endpoints generate logs and security-relevant activity.
 2. The endpoints forward telemetry to the central monitoring server.
-3. The monitoring server is used to review alerts, logs, and endpoint activity.
+3. The monitoring server is used to validate agent connectivity, review collected activity, and support future detection development.

 ## Phase 1 Goals
 - Stand up a functioning monitoring environment